Ashmolean showcased an exhibition curated by St Cross Fellow and Dean of Degrees

 As the curator of Northern European Art at the Ashmolean Museum, Van Camp oversees its Dutch, Flemish, and German prints, drawings, and paintings.
 She joined the museum's Western Art Department in September 2015 after teaching and researching at the University of Oxford's Faculty of History.
 Prior to her role at the Ashmolean, she worked at The British Museum, first as a Cataloguer of Dutch and Flemish prints before 1900 (2006–10), and later as Curator of Dutch and Flemish Prints and Drawings (2010–15).

 At The British Museum, Van Camp curated displays on artists like Adriaen van Ostade, David Teniers the Younger (2010), and Hercules Segers (2012).
 She co-curated the international exhibition 'Drawing in Silver and Gold' at the National Gallery of Art and the British Museum in London in 2015.
 Prior, she studied at Katholieke Universiteit Leuven (Belgium) and University College London.
 From 2010 to 2017, she served on CODART's programme committee and remains a regular member.
-In 2013, she received the Christoffel Plantin Prize for her contributions to culture, art, science, or society, enhancing Belgium's global reputation.
+In 2013, she received the Christoffel Plantin Prize, given for contributions to culture, art, science, or society, enhancing Belgium's global reputation.